Old Garfield School in Moline Ready to Undergo Transformation

 Construction is beginning at the old Garfield Elementary School in Moline.

-A groundbreaking ceremony is taking place on Wednesday, June 20th, 2018 at 9am.
+A groundbreaking ceremony took place on Wednesday, June 20th, 2018 at 9am.

 The building is going to be transformed into an independent senior living facility.
 Click the video above to see what it will eventually look like.